Free and open to the public!

 Meet Bear Tracks

-MnDOT, through its statewide Connected and Automated Vehicle (CAV) Office, has selected White Bear Lake as one of three demonstration projects in the state.
+MnDOT, through its statewide Connected and Automated Vehicle (CAV) program, has selected White Bear Lake as one of three demonstration projects in the state.
 The goal is to provide a safe transportation option to residents in the state, particularly those who may not be able to drive independently or travel easily.

 The service is free, open to the public, and the project will: